 If you can put clothes and shoes in your car and move them yourself, you'll save a lot of money on wardrobe boxes.
 Fill up every suitcase and duffel bag with clothing before you start filling boxes with it.
 Use blankets or down coats to wrap mirrors.
-Pack hangers in a clear plastic bin so they can be easily found.
+Pack hangers in a clear plastic bin so they can be found easily.

 There are some things movers should pack because they can do it faster and possibly better than you will.
 These include paintings and other artwork.
-Any furniture that comes apart, like beds, is more easily done by movers, and they will put them back together in the new place.
-Some items that you could pack yourself -- dishes, lamps, and electronics -- might be done more efficiently by professionals.
+Any furniture that comes apart, such as beds, is done more easily by movers, and they will put them back together in the new place.
+Some items that you could pack yourself — dishes, lamps, and electronics — might be done more efficiently by professionals.
 But that is a personal choice and involves weighing time vs. money.

 Before starting to pack electronics, back up everything.
-Hard drives with backed up data should be taken with you to ensure their safety.
+Hard drives holding backed-up data should be taken with you to ensure their safety.
 Before dismantling equipment, take pictures of the wires and cables so they can be put back the same way.
-Or, put matching colored stickies on the cords and the places where they connect.
-Then, disconnect them and put them in a labeled ziplock bag that can be taped to the device.
-Boxes for TVs and computers can come from a mover or a box supply company, but they should be appropriately sized for the equipment.
+Or put matching colored stickies on the cords and the places where they connect.
+Then disconnect them and put them in a labeled ziplock bag that can be taped to the device.
+Boxes for TVs and computers can come from a mover or a box supply company, but they should be sized appropriately for the equipment.
 Surround these items with foam padding.

 Some items are best handled by yourself instead of the movers, such as:

-- Tools that you will need right away: screwdrivers, wrenches, a utility knife, and a measuring tape
+- Tools you will need right away: screwdrivers, wrenches, a utility knife, and a measuring tape

 - Important documents such as insurance policies and bank papers